Supply Chain Visualization: Mapping Your Value Network for Business Plans

 Show backers how you plan to cut costs as you grow.
 Maybe you'll get better prices with larger orders.
 Or you might find cheaper shipping options.
 These cost savings help your business make more money.

-Harvard Business Review found that companies with clear cost mapping in their supply chains improve profit margins by 12% on average.
+Companies with clear cost mapping in their supply chains can improve profit margins significantly.
 This shows backers the real value of good supply chain visualization.
+How much profit could you be missing without this insight?

 What Tools Should You Use for Supply Chain Mapping?